williamouyang/okta.github.io/_source/docs/api/resources/groups.md

-`type eq "OKTA_GROUP"`                                   | Groups that have a `type` of `OKTA_GROUP` `type eq "APP_GROUP"`                                    | Groups that have a `type` of `APP_GROUP` `type eq "BUILT_IN"`                                     | Groups that have a `type` of `BUILT_IN` `lastUpdated lt "yyyy-MM-dd'T'HH:mm:ss.SSSZZ"`           | Groups with profile last updated before a specific timestamp `lastUpdated eq "yyyy-MM-dd'T'HH:mm:ss.SSSZZ"`           | Groups with profile last updated at a specific timestamp `lastUpdated gt "yyyy-MM-dd'T'HH:mm:ss.SSSZZ"`           | Groups with profile last updated after a specific timestamp `lastMembershipUpdated lt "yyyy-MM-dd'T'HH:mm:ss.SSSZZ"` | Groups with memberships last updated before a specific timestamp `lastMembershipUpdated eq "yyyy-MM-dd'T'HH:mm:ss.SSSZZ"` | Groups with memberships last updated at a specific timestamp `lastMembershipUpdated gt "yyyy-MM-dd'T'HH:mm:ss.SSSZZ"` | Groups with memberships last updated after a specific timestamp `id eq "00g1emaKYZTWRYYRRTSK"`                           | Group with a specified `id`
+`type eq "OKTA_GROUP"`                                   | Groups that have a `type` of `OKTA_GROUP` `type eq "APP_GROUP"`                                    | Groups that have a `type` of `APP_GROUP` `type eq "BUILT_IN"`                                     | Groups that have a `type` of `BUILT_IN` `lastUpdated lt "yyyy-MM-dd'T'HH:mm:ss.SSSZ"`            | Groups with profile last updated before a specific timestamp `lastUpdated eq "yyyy-MM-dd'T'HH:mm:ss.SSSZ"`            | Groups with profile last updated at a specific timestamp `lastUpdated gt "yyyy-MM-dd'T'HH:mm:ss.SSSZ"`            | Groups with profile last updated after a specific timestamp `lastMembershipUpdated lt "yyyy-MM-dd'T'HH:mm:ss.SSSZ"`  | Groups with memberships last updated before a specific timestamp `lastMembershipUpdated eq "yyyy-MM-dd'T'HH:mm:ss.SSSZ"`  | Groups with memberships last updated at a specific timestamp `lastMembershipUpdated gt "yyyy-MM-dd'T'HH:mm:ss.SSSZ"`  | Groups with memberships last updated after a specific timestamp `id eq "00g1emaKYZTWRYYRRTSK"`                           | Group with a specified `id`

 See [Filtering](/docs/api/getting_started/design_principles.html#filtering) for more information on expressions